Grown Ups 2: Critical response

-On Rotten Tomatoes, 8% of 116 critics gave Grown Ups 2 a positive review, with an average rating of 3/10.
-The site's critical consensus reads, "While it's almost certainly the movie event of the year for filmgoers passionate about deer urine humor, Grown Ups 2 will bore, annoy, and disgust audiences of nearly every other persuasion."
-On Metacritic, the film has a weighted average score of 19 out of 100 based on 28 critics, indicating "overwhelming dislike".
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, the same grade earned by its predecessor.
+On Rotten Tomatoes, Grown Ups 2 has an approval percentage of 8% based on 116 reviews and a rating of 3/10.
+The critics consensus reads: "While it's almost certainly the movie event of the year for filmgoers passionate about deer urine humor, Grown Ups 2 will bore, annoy, and disgust audiences of nearly every other persuasion."
+On Metacritic, the film has a score of 19 out of 100 based on 28 critic reviews, meaning "overwhelming dislike".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 John DeFore of The Hollywood Reporter said, "Throughout, gags are cartoonishly broad and afforded so little time for setup and delivery we seem to be watching less a story than a catalog of tossed-out material."
 Andrew Barker of Variety said, "Among the slackest, laziest, least movie-like movies released by a major studio in the last decade, "Grown Ups 2" is perhaps the closest Hollywood has yet come to making "Ow, My Balls!" seem like a plausible future project."
 Mick LaSalle of the San Francisco Chronicle gave the film one out of four stars, saying, "The temptation arises to say something nice about "Grown Ups 2" just because it doesn't cause injury.
 But no, it's a bad movie, just old-school bad, the kind that's merely lousy and not an occasion for migraines or night sweats."

 Linda Barnard of the Toronto Star gave the film zero out of four stars, saying, "Adam Sandler scrapes the bottom of the barrel—and then he pukes into it—with Grown Ups 2, a lazily cribbed-together swamp of pointless and unfunny sketches that makes 2010’s Grown Ups look like Citizen Kane."
 Matt Patches of Time Out New York gave the film one out of five stars, saying, "In the first five minutes, a deer walks into the star's bedroom and urinates on his face.
 It's all downhill from there."